 When to Apply

-- Second, you need to make sure you can make the minimum spend on each credit card.
+- Consider the minimum spend on each credit card and what you can responsibly handle.
 There’s no point in applying for a card and not getting the bonus.

 Chase will typically only approve you for 2 credit card applications every 30 days.
 Each time you apply for a new credit card, banks do a hard pull of your credit score.
 In general, you want to limit the number of hard pulls that show on your credit report.
 Via Doctor of Credit, if you apply for 2 personal credit cards on the same day, the hard credit pulls may combine on your credit report to look like 1.
 The same goes for applying for 2 business cards on the same day.